mv4zz/email-brute/README.md

     $ python3 --version

-# in case you don't Have python pre-installed
+# in case you don't have python pre-installed

 if you have Ubuntu 16.10 or newer you can easily install python3 using the following commands.